tamunoWoks/showMap/README.md

-# showMap
+# ShowMap Utility
-A simple Python utility that opens a map in your default web browser based on an address supplied either through command-line arguments or your clipboard.
+A streamlined Python command-line tool designed to open an address directly in your default web browser using **OpenStreetMap**.
+The utility accepts input from either **command-line arguments** or the **system clipboard**, ensuring fast and efficient map lookups.